MaxGgre/FoxholeMapLayersAssembler/readme.txt

 VARIOUS INFOS

+The .exe file doesn't requires Python

+If you want to use the Python code, refer to the Python readme.

 the .txt in DataDic must be named same as corresponding png, and content follow this format:
 TheFingersHex : [(0, 0), (0.5, 0.5)]